The Psychological Causes of Bedwetting

 In adults, the physical reasons for nocturnal enuresis may include:

-- Hormone imbalance.
+• Hormone imbalance.
 The same hormone, vasopressin or ADH, controls urine production in adults.
-If you don’t make enough ADH at night, you may wet the bed.
+You may wet the bed if you don't make enough ADH at night.

-- Bladder size.
-Similar to children who wet the bed, adults with smaller bladders may be unable to hold more urine at night and therefore may experience NE.
+• Bladder size.
+Like children who wet the bed, adults with smaller bladders may be unable to hold more urine at night and, therefore, may experience NE.

-- Medical conditions.
-Adults who have NE sometimes have correlating conditions, such as cancer, UTIs, prostate cancer, enlarged prostate gland, pelvic organ prolapse (in women), bladder cancer, and diabetes (especially among the elderly).
+• Medical conditions.
+Adults who have NE sometimes have correlating conditions, such as cancer, UTIs, prostate cancer, enlarged prostate gland, pelvic organ prolapse (in women), bladder cancer, and diabetes (especially among older adults).

-- Sleep problems.
-If you experience sleep apnea or have a hard time arousing from sleep, you may be more prone to NE.
+• Sleep problems.
+If you experience sleep apnea or have difficulty arousing from sleep, you may be more prone to NE.

 The physical reasons listed above have been proven to be linked to NE, but what about the non-physical causes of bedwetting?